galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-installing-k8s.md

 BOOTSTRAPURL : http://<HOSTNAME>:32319/bootstrap
 GRAFANAURL : http://<HOSTNAME>:31091/galasa-grafana
 ```
 Note that the command returns the Bootstrap endpoint, which you can paste into your Eclipse Galasa plugin to run SimBank tests for verifying the installation.
-The Grafana endpoint is also returned, and can be used to view ecosystem performance information.
+The Grafana endpoint is also returned, and can be used to view ecosystem performance information.<br>
 5. Check that the pods are brought up successfully on the ecosystem namespace by running the ```kubectl get pods``` command.
 The following services are displayed with a status of *Running*:
 ```
 NAME                                                        READY   STATUS